 Some years ago I used an attorney for a real estate transaction.
 The other party asked the attorney whether he specialized in real estate.
-The attorney replied that while real estate “kept the door open” what he really liked was a messy divorce where everything was contested, “that pays for the yacht.”
+The attorney replied that while real estate “kept the doors open” what he really liked was a messy divorce where everything was contested, “that pays for the yacht.”

 Jesus was aware of how messy lawsuits get, saying: